hindutva/hindutva.github.io/content/paganology/japan/geopolitics/japan_and_west_1.md

 title = "Japan and West 1"
 +++

+## Source
-## Japan - Her first dalliance with West
+Japan - Her first dalliance with West, by Rjrasva and Ravi

 ## Foreword